gkaf89/NCC-Trainings/docs/courses/openmp/exercise-2.md

 ??? question "Questions"

     - What is the value of the variable `c` in the parallel region and after the parallel region?
     - After the parallel region, has variable `c` been updated or not?

-#### <u>Lastprivate</u>
+## Lastprivate

 - lastprivate: is also similar to a private clause
 - But each thread will have an uninitialized copy of the variables passed as lastprivate
 - At the end of the parallel loop or sections, the final variable value will be the last thread accessed value in the section or in a parallel loop.

 ??? example "Examples: Lastprivate variable"